gvwilson/tidyblocks/CONTRIBUTING.md

 1. Go into the newly-created `tidyblocks` directory and run `npm install` to install all of the packages we depend on.
+    -   Note: do *not* install `blockly` itself from NPM: madness will ensue.
+        We have included a *working* copy of the library in this repository.